 Negative references to international co-operation.
 Favourable mentions of national independence and sovereignty with regard to the manifesto country's foreign policy, isolation and/or unilateralism as opposed to internationalism.

-European Community/Union or Latin America Integration: Negative
+European Community/Union: Negative

 Negative references to the European Community/Union.
 May include:

 - Opposition to specific European policies which are preferred by European authorities; - Opposition to the net-contribution of the manifesto country to the EU budget.